-According to the descriptions in Section 3.1 , the recent researches [26] prove that intermeeting times tail off exponentially in many popular mobilities, such as random walk, random-waypoint, and random direction.
-Our simulations are based on following four scenarios: a synthetic one (the random-waypoint mobility pattern) and three real-world traces (EPFL , KAIST , and NCSU [†], which will be detailedly described in Section 4.1).
-We first perform simulations regarding the distribution of the intermeeting times in the aforementioned four scenarios, aiming to examine whether they can fit an exponential distribution.
+According to the descriptions in Subsection 3.1, the recent researches^[26] prove that intermeeting time tails off exponentially in many popular mobilities, such as random walk, random-waypoint, and random direction.
+Our simulations are based on following four scenarios: a synthetic one (the random-waypoint mobility pattern) and three real-world traces (EPFL(1), KAIST, and NCSU(2), which will be detailedly described in Subsection 4.1).
+We first perform simulations regarding the distribution of the intermeeting time in the aforementioned four scenarios, aiming to examine whether they can fit an exponential distribution.